reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ### Generating intermediate steps

-We modify the [Mathematics Dataset generation code][mathematics_dataset] to procedurally generate question-intermediate step (IS) pairs, instead of the original question-answer pairs.
+To generate intermediate steps, we modify the [Mathematics Dataset generation code][mathematics_dataset] to procedurally generate question-intermediate step (IS) pairs, instead of the original question-answer pairs.
 A question-IS pair for `swr_p_sequence` looks like the following:

 ```
 QUESTION: